dfgHiatus/ResoniteUnityPackagesImporter/README.md

 - Fonts
 - Videos
 - And raw binary variants of the above for file sharing
+9. <b>What will this mod NOT import?</b>
+- Prefabs
+- Scenes
+- Particle systems
+- Animations/Animators
+- Dynamic Bones
+- Phys Bones

 ## Known Issues and Limitations
 - The importer doesn't place files under a single root, which can be a little messy